San Francisco Drinking Water Quality

 Common questions about San Francisco tap water quality

-Yes, San Francisco tap water is safe to drink.
-The water meets all EPA standards with no health-based violations in the past 3 years.
+Based on the most recent available data, San Francisco tap water meets all current EPA drinking water standards with no health-based violations in the past 3 years.
 Lead levels are below the EPA action level of 15 ppb.

 San Francisco has soft water with a hardness of 60 ppm (3.5 grains per gallon).
 Soft water requires no treatment and is gentle on skin and appliances.